klu22/content/files/en-us/web/http/cors/index.md

 {{HTTPSidebar}}

-**Cross-Origin Resource Sharing** ({{Glossary("CORS")}}) is an {{Glossary("HTTP")}}-header based mechanism that allows a server to indicate any {{glossary("origin", "origins")}} (domain, scheme, or port) other than its own from which a browser should permit loading resources.
-CORS also relies on a mechanism by which browsers make a "preflight" request to the server hosting the cross-origin resource, in order to check that the server will permit the actual request.
-In that preflight, the browser sends headers that indicate the HTTP method and headers that will be used in the actual request.
+**Cross-Origin Resource Sharing** ({{Glossary("CORS")}}) is a protocol that lets a server use special {{Glossary("HTTP")}}-headers to indicate any {{glossary("origin", "origins")}} (domain, scheme, port) other than its own from which a browser may fetch the server's resources.
+For example, if Website A has a sufficiently permissive CORS policy, and a script on Website B running in a browser makes an appropriate HTTP request (called a "CORS request") for a resource from Website A, then Website A's server will send the resource as an HTTP response to the browser running Website B.

+An advantage of CORS is that it allows a website to share its data with other, trustworthy, websites.
+A disadvantage of CORS is that, when used carelessly, it can cause data to be shared with untrustworthy websites.
+In the example above, CORS would allow Website B to fetch otherwise private content from Website A, possibly including user data.
+This may be okay if Website B is trustworthy, but otherwise, it could lead to a breach of Website A's private user data.
+Hence it is dangerous for Website A to have an overly permissive CORS policy.

+A browser can check if a server is compatible with CORS by sending the server a "CORS-preflight" request, which is a special HTTP request whose headers indicate the HTTP methods and headers a future CORS request will use.

 An example of a cross-origin request: the front-end JavaScript code served from `https://domain-a.com` uses {{domxref("XMLHttpRequest")}} to make a request for `https://domain-b.com/data.json`.